Roland CARRUPT

 - Strong relationships with the local community

 How would you support the mission of the Foundation if you are elected to the Governing Board?
-Emphasizing the skills/expertise that were highlighted in the previous question, and other leadership and soft skills you would bring to the Board.
+Emphasising the skills/expertise that were highlighted above, and other leadership and soft skills you would bring to the Board Governing.